 I am not a “bored” person.
 Even as a kid, I did not get bored.
 There were way too many things to investigate, read, create or do.

 But I’ve got a kid that drops that tiresome word every day.
 If he’s not on screens, he’s “bored.”

 It makes me want to pull my hair out.
 He has no clue how lucky he is to be a kid and have so many toys and projects at his disposal.
 Plus, being bored can be good for kids…

 I’m learning that sometimes, he just needs some ideas that intrigue him.
 This boredom-buster list is for kids who want to do something, but don’t know where to start.

-The Big List of Boredom Buster At Home Kids Activities for Six Different Age Groups
+The Big List of Boredom Buster Indoor Activities for Kids in Six Different Age Groups

-These ideas don’t require a special trip to the store for supplies or for you to take a field trip anywhere (oh field trips, how we miss you!).
+These ideas don’t require a special trip to the store for supplies or for you to take a field trip anywhere.
 Bust that boredom with common household items.

 And, don’t let our age groupings stop you from trying something new from a different category.
 Many of these fun activities to do at home are for all ages – read through the whole list, see what sounds fun, and jump in!

 Oh, mama!
 Keeping a toddler entertained is a full-time job.
 It’s so adorable to hear those little voices playing make believe with their toys or watch them figure out how something works.
 But most of the time, we’re just cleaning up one big mess after another, aren’t we?